Gonzalomarcylabschool/adding-a-linter/README.md

 ```
 ## Install ESLint Locally

 Install ESLint as a local project dependency using `npm`.
-This way, ESLint and its configurations are specific to your project:
+This way, ESLint, and its configurations are specific to your project:

 ```bash
 npm install eslint --save-dev